ericakitano/Project-2-Stroke-Prediction-/README.md

   - Recall score: **0.865**
   - Accuracy score: **0.747**

 This model is recommended because it has a balance of relatively high recall score and accuracy score.
 Having a high recall score is important because Type 2 errors (False Negatives) are more costlier for this dataset than Type 1 errors.

 ### Limitations

 For this set of data, it is difficult to find a model that has both low Type 1 and low Type 2 errors.
-This can be explained from the observation that the features do not correlate well with the target.
+This may be explained from the observation that the features do not correlate well with the target.

 ### For further information
 For any additional questions, please contact ekitano1@gmail.com